nikit-cpp/tomcat-cgi/readme.txt

 I run it in IntelliJ IDEA

-1) Chech that your Linux can execute web/WEB-INF/cgi/hi-perl.cgi if no, type chmod +x web/WEB-INF/cgi/hi-perl.cgi
+1) Check that your Linux can execute web/WEB-INF/cgi/hi-perl.cgi if no, type chmod +x web/WEB-INF/cgi/hi-perl.cgi